The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 ![RaidBuffs8](/img/jobs/healers/scholar/Raid_Buffs8.png)

 Take for instance, this eight minute pull.
 If the boss dies at 8:00-8:10, you aren’t getting the full value out of the final Chain.
 In this instance, you will be getting four full usages of all two minute raid buff cooldowns, and three full usages of three minute raid buff cooldowns.
 Because you’re not going to get the full value out of the last Chain, it is worthwhile to hold earlier usages for different alignment.
-This results in one less Chain over the course of the encounter, but it allows for three full burst windows with Trick+Chain+Litany.
+This results in one less Chain over the course of the encounter, but it allows for three full burst windows with Trick + Chain + Litany.
 The lost chain isn’t that much of a loss due to how gimped it was going to be anyway.
 This does require the DRG to hold their second Litany for 60s as well.

 ![RaidBuffs8DRGHold](/img/jobs/healers/scholar/Raid_Buffs8_DRG_Hold.png)